knmnyn/cs4248-2120/_pages/about.md

 This module deals with computer processing of human languages, emphasizing a corpus-based empirical approach.
 The topics covered include: 1.
 Linguistic essentials.
 2. Basic techniques and algorithms: Hidden Markov model, Viterbi algorithm, supervised learning algorithms.
 3. Words: part-of-speech tagging.
 4. Syntax: noun phrase chunking, named entity tagging, parsing (top down, bottom up, probabilistic).
 5. Semantics: word sense disambiguation.
 6. Pragmatics: discourse, co-reference resolution.
 7. Applications: text categorisation, text summarisation, language identification, information extraction, question answering, machine translation.

-We will be using the [LumiNUS](https://luminus.nus.edu.sg/modules/eba8b739-2fa1-4148-8384-d1fe7a1034fb) 🔒 Learning Management System for the administration of this course.
+We will be using the [LumiNUS]() 🔒 Learning Management System for the administration of this course.
 We will also be using a Slack group for both announcements and class discussion.
-Please join it using your LumiNUS registered email address: [cs4248-2020.slack.com](https://cs4248-2020.slack.com/).
+Please join it using your LumiNUS registered email address: [cs4248-2021.slack.com](https://cs4248-2021.slack.com/).

 N.B.
 We will be teaching and using the Python programming language throughout this class and Jupyter Notebook via Google Colab.
 We will using Python 3.x, and largely the SciKitLearn and PyTorch libraries.